-The Code of Ethics of the Presbytery of Philadelphia prohibits sexual misconduct.
-The purpose of this policy is to supplement that Code of Ethics by
+The Code of Ethics of the Presbytery of Philadelphia prohibits sexual misconduct or abuse of any kind.
+The purpose of this policy is to supplement that Code of Ethics and the Presbytery Child and Youth Protection Policy by:

-- 1. Defining sexual misconduct by ministers

-- 2. Providing policy for

-- a. the enforcement of ethical behavior consistent with the Reformed tradition and secular law, and

-- b. the prevention of sexual misconduct

-- 3. Describing the judicial and pastoral process, for reporting, addressing and responding to sexual misconduct in the Presbytery

-- 4. Implementing this policy
+- 1. Defining sexual misconduct by Ministers - 2.
+Providing a policy for - a. the enforcement of ethical behavior consistent with the Reformed tradition and civil law, and - b. the prevention of sexual misconduct and abuse - 3.
+Describing the judicial and pastoral process, for reporting, addressing, and responding to sexual misconduct in the Presbytery - 4.
+Implementing this policy